james-card/NanoOs/docs/2025-02-XX_Cleanup.md

 2. Reclaim as much RAM as possible any way I can
 3. Keep the "Hello, world!" program running at 7 kHz

+First thing's first:  Make a branch.
+I did **NOT** want to mess up the VM branch.
+So, I made a cleanup branch with the contents the rv32i-vm branch in it.
+I should note that this committed me using the VM infrastructure going forward.

 To be continued...

 [Table of Contents](.)